Tutorial¶

 Now when the user lands on the page, we're no longer waiting 5 seconds.
 Lets add a link that will dig for the missing content to replace "Waiting for greet".

-param.
+Add a url for the href link with props_at param.
 This is used on the

-layout that instructs props_template
+application.json.props layout that instructs PropsTemplate to dig.

 Superglue embraces Unobtrusive Javascript.
-Add a data-sg-remote
+Add a data-sg-remote to any link,

 import React from 'react'